Dr34msHunt3r/dotd/README.md

 ## How do I run the application?
 Requirements: Flutter installed on the device, Android Studio or any other preffered compilator
 which is able to run Flutter Project
-1) Set up Json Server:
+1) Set up Json Server: (OUT OF DATE! project can run only with custom server)
    -install nodejs latest stable version from https://nodejs.org/en/,
    -open terminal and install json server with command: npm install json-server -g (-g means global installation for json server),
    -download the project,